 Since 2004, we have been pleased to host over 50 visiting scholars from countries such as China, Denmark, England, Japan, Sweden, Thailand and Brazil.
 They have included government health care policy makers as well as nursing clinicians and faculty who have come to UVA for short, concentrated programs and for year-long studies as well.

-If you are interested in becoming a visiting scholar, please contact the Rural and Global Health Care Center Director.
+If you are interested in becoming a visiting scholar, please contact the Global Initiatives Program Coordinator.

 Dr. Loraine Bacchus, Marie Currie International Fellow